About the RISS Program

 RISS Center Staff

 The RISS Centers employ staff with expertise in management, criminal justice, law enforcement, intelligence, investigative techniques, analytical processes, training and publications development, field support, and information technology to assist agencies with their investigations and prosecutorial efforts.
 RISS staff are prohibited from direct involvement in law enforcement operations.

 RISS Policy Boards

 Each RISS Center has a policy board composed of representatives from member agencies in the center’s multistate region and the Director of the in-region RISS Center.
 The policy board serves as the governing authority for the center and may provide direction affecting center policy, operation, and administration.
 The Director is responsible for implementing policies and directives of the center’s policy board and administers and manages center activities.
 There are more than 100 policy board members nationwide.

-The RISS National Coordinator represents RISS at the nationwide level, ensures optimal communication and coordination efforts with RISS partners, and fosters opportunities to present RISS solutions for information sharing, deconfliction, and investigative support.
+The RISS Chief Information Officer represents RISS at the nationwide level, ensures optimal communication and coordination efforts with RISS partners, and fosters opportunities to present RISS solutions for information sharing, deconfliction, and investigative support.

 RISS membership has grown to more than 9,000 law enforcement and criminal justice agencies, including more than 140,000 authorized users.